-Alastair Smith is a professor of Politics at New York University.
-He is the co-author of The Dictator’s Handbook: Why Bad Behavior is Almost Always Good Politics.
+Alastair Smith is a Professor of Politics at New York University.
+He is an expert in international relations and is the co-author of The Dictator’s Handbook: Why Bad Behavior is Almost Always Good Politics.